 This summer, Dr. Darren Wershler, the interim director of the Milieux Institute and a professor in the Faculty of Arts and Science, will be leading a two-week three (3) credit course on interdisciplinary research at Concordia University.
-The course will be co-taught with guest faculty Lori Emerson, Associate Professor of English at the University of Colorado, Boulder, and will introduce students to a range of contemporary critical and philosophical approaches to interdisciplinary research.
+The course will be co-taught with guest faculty Lori Emerson, Associate Professor of English at the University of Colorado, Boulder, and libi striegl, Managing Director of the Media Archeology Lab, and will introduce students to a range of contemporary critical and philosophical approaches to interdisciplinary research.

 Students from diverse academic and experiential backgrounds are encouraged to apply.
 All are welcome, and no particular technical knowledge is necessary.
+Guest lectures by James Brown, Associate Professor of English and Director of the Digital Studies Center at Rutgers University-Camden; Steven J. Jackson, Associate Professor in the Department of Information Science and Department of Science and Technology Studies at Cornell University; and Phil Reilly from Right to Repair.
 Details about the course offered can be found below.

 ENGL 602 2231: Mess and Method – Maintenance, Repair and Sustainability Edition